Pennsylvania Senior Assistance Programs, Benefits, and Grants (2026)

 9. I can’t afford dental care.
 Any options?

-Check your AAA for local dental clinics and sliding-fee programs.
-Also see community health centers via the PA Association of Community Health Centers: Find a Health Center.
-Some clinics offer reduced-cost care for seniors.
+Check with your AAA for local dental clinics and sliding-fee programs.
+Community health centers listed by the PA Association of Community Health Centers can offer reduced-cost dental services for seniors and low-income adults.

 10. What changed with energy assistance and internet discounts?

-LIHEAP remains available each winter.
-The federal Affordable Connectivity Program (home internet discount) ended in 2024; Lifeline still offers smaller discounts: FCC Lifeline.
+LIHEAP remains available each winter for heating assistance.
+The federal Affordable Connectivity Program (ACP) ended in 2024; Lifeline still offers smaller phone or internet discounts.
+Contact your utility and internet provider about any additional hardship programs.

 Resources (Official Links)